 Located near Den Chai (therefore outside the town of Phrae), the Samnaree Garden House is an option for those who would like a more "local" hotel.
 As the name suggests, this one is in the middle of a garden, owned by the family that runs the place.

-It's pretty simple, but still comfortable and just right for a night in the countryside.
-This is a hotel that I sometimes used as a stopover for the night while I was traveling between S et Chiang Mai, the latter saves me from having to go back up to Phrae even.
+It's quite simple, but still comfortable and just what you need for a night in the countryside.
+It's a hotel that can serve as a stopover for the night without having to go all the way back up to Phrae itself.

 Book a hotel in Phrae